 Interested in keeping up with what's going on with Clayton students, parents and staff?
-Then make eNews your online, direct line to Clayton's schools.

-eNews is published every other Friday while school is in session and on the first Friday of the month during June and July.
+Then make eNews your online, direct line to Clayton's schools. eNews is published every other Friday while school is in session.
 Sign up to stay connected with all of the latest news and information from the School District of Clayton.
 Visit the District's website at claytonschools.net/enews.